 ENGL 698 Graduate Poetry Form and Theory (4, max 12) Seminar.
 Studies in poetry form and function or critical theory.
-Open only to Creative Writing Ph.D. students.

 ENGL 700x Theories and Practices of Professional Development I (2, FaSp) A structured environment in which to craft a research project, write a dissertation prospectus, and define areas of professional expertise.
 Graded CR/NC.
 Not available for degree credit.
 Recommended preparation: passage of screening exam.